Maggot-Freak/Maggot-Freak/README.md

 -  ***16+*** to interact on safe server.
 I hide anyone I find annoying (mostly people who are being assholes, though sometimes just people who seem unpleasant.)
 - ***18+*** to interact on 18+ server (obviously)
--  I don't care for DNIs, though I will say that anti-paras can fuck off.
-You hate me and I hate you.
+-  I don't care for DNIs, though I will say that anti-paras probably don't want to stick around...
+Because I love paras <3
 -  I'm anti-contact, for the record.
 Just very much against judging people for an attraction they cannot control.
 - Selfshipper.
 Ponies of my f/os usually have 'F/O' in their name.
 - ***P.L.U.R***, and I fucking mean it. ***Be nice to people.***